dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 territory involves dirty tricks with disgusting karma.
 So, they plan on using it.
-But, in trying to undermine any possibility of dissent -- and by being disconnected from the world with poor strategy being supplied from the largests connections outside -- North Korea has left itself in a position, where there is zero consumer adoption for hardware, which is necessary for economic expansion.
-It's total paranoia of imperialism has left itself deprived of any economic opportunity, even if it does pull off being a pawn for initiating nuclear war.
+But, in trying to undermine any possibility of dissent -- and by being disconnected from the world with poor strategy being supplied from outside -- North Korea has left itself not unlike a nation lacking ships to engage in maritime trade.
+Paranoia of imperialism indirectly contributes much of NK's isolation.
+Even if it does pull off being a pawn for initiating nuclear war, that only means NK will be isolated even more.
 North Korea needs to come to the negotiation table and we need to sort this out.
 The first thing that must happen is total nuclear disarmament and the rest of the world is infuriated that NK leadership expected to use nuclear weapons as bargaining chips.

 <a name="north-koreas-strategy-never-had-an-endgame" />